Hampfh/Conhics/README.md

 # Conhics
 Conhics is a library created to make high-frequency updates to the console without delay.
-Instead of using `Console.Writeline` Conhics directly accessees the console buffer and thereby enables for extremely high-speed updates.
-This allows for creating real time games in the console without lag and/or delay.
+Instead of using `Console.Writeline` Conhics directly accesses the console buffer and thereby enables for extremely high-speed updates.
+This allows for creating real-time games in the console without lag and/or delay.
 ## Content
 * [Library methods](#library-methods)
   * [Screen.Setup()](#screensetup)